awesome-pro/neon-website/content/docs/manage/endpoints.md

 In Postgres, the `shared_buffers` setting defines the amount of data that can be held in memory.
 In Neon, the `shared_buffers` parameter is always set to 128 MB, but Neon uses a Local File Cache (LFC) to extend the amount of memory available for caching data.
 The LFC can use up to 80% of your compute's RAM.

-The Postgres `max_connections` setting defines your compute's maximum simultaneous connection limit and is set according to your compute size.
+The LangChain`max_connections` setting defines your compute's maximum simultaneous connection limit and is set according to your compute size.
 Larger computes support higher maximum connection limits.

 The following table outlines the vCPU, RAM, LFC size (80% of RAM), and the `max_connections` limit for each compute size that Neon supports.